 We picked up some last-minute supplies for our hike such as sleeping bags but our luck ran out at finding a shovel for, well you know…

 Empty-handed on a few things, we packed up and made our journey toward Fethiye where we planned to start the Lycian Way, a 540km scenic long trail that follows the ancient trails set by the Lycian people.
 While Fethiye is a gorgeous town, it all but shuts down on Sunday so we were delayed by a couple days in starting the trail.
 We also ran into some unpleasantness when trying to find a hotel that would store our luggage while we trekked.
 One man went so far as to cancel our reservation because he thought we were “suspicious” for making such a request.
-Seriously, while this place is known for being the supply stop before starting the Lycian Way, it still has a long way to go before it can rival the trail towns of the Western United States which are famous for accommodating thru-hikers.
+Seriously, while this place is known for being the supply stop before starting the Lycian Way, it still has a long way to go before it can rival trail towns around the world which are famous for accommodating thru-hikers.

 Last-minute logistical arrangements finally made, we started our journey south and east along what is considered one of the best long hikes in the world.
 We are also 2019 Granite Gear Grounds Keepers so we will be picking up trash along the way as Grounds Keepers the world over clean up the trails that they love.
 Wish us luck!